eskomk/equi-esko/README.md

 - eiger_test
 	- For eunning test cases

-Both produce print info for debugging at the moment
+Both produce print info for debugging quite a lot at the moment

 ## Running eiger03